 Hudson River Park’s Community Compost Program invites you to contribute to the sustainability of your Park and your city.
-With seven drop-off locations open daily throughout our four-mile footprint, it’s easier than ever to compost your food scraps.
+With ten drop-off locations open daily throughout our four-mile footprint, it’s easier than ever to compost your food scraps.

 Deposit your food scraps in the brown bins at the following sites from 7:00 AM-7:00 PM daily:

 - Pier 25 at N. Moore St near the Pier 25 Play Area

 - Pier 40 at Houston St near the Leroy Street Dog Park

 - Pier 51 at Horatio St near the Pier 51 comfort station

 - 14th Street Park at the southwest corner of 15th St and 10th Ave

 - Chelsea Waterside Park at the 23rd St and 11th Ave entrance